cricou/bus_log_terminal/README.md

 # Odoo bus log terminal

-This widget is an logger terminal using bus service from Odoo.
+This widget is a logger terminal using bus service from Odoo.

 ## Usage